“Computed attributes” are attributes of a

 O.withoutPermissionEnforcement()and carefully consider what information will be revealed.
 Ideally, only set attributes which link to objects visible to everyone.

-Ideally, carefully written generic plugins should implement computed plugins, and application specific plugins should only use those common implementations.
+Ideally, carefully written generic plugins should implement computed attributes, and application specific plugins should only use those common implementations.

 Implementing computed attributes